Prof. Dr. Norbert Palz

 In 2007, he obtained a doctorate fellowship at the Royal Academy of Fine Arts in Copenhagen (KADAK), which he finished in 2012 with the completion of a doctorate for additive manufacturing methods in architecture.
 Norbert Palz co-organized the KADK Symposium "Parametric Approaches II: Computation and Material" and led numerous international workshops (eg Brighton, Vienna, Tel Aviv, Oslo, Aalborg) on architectural topics in the context of computer-based modeling and modern building construction.
 He has extensive lecturing experience at home and abroad and exhibited at the 3rd International Architecture Biennial Beijing 2008 "[Im] material Processes" (curated by Neil Leach).
 After a professorship for "Digital Designing and Design" at the Münster School of Architecture, Norbert Palz joined the Berlin University of Arts in 2010 as a professor for "Digital and Experimental Design".
 He works in the context of art, architecture and technology.
 His technological, political and cultural-scientific approach to research and teaching is driven by interdisciplinary methods and didactics.

 Since 2010, Norbert Palz focuses his research on the topic of CAD / CAM modeling, in particular the potentials of large-format additive fabrication.
 He also investigates the computer art of the post-war era and its theoretical and design significance for the contemporary computer-supported architecture design.
-Since 2015, Mr Palz has been project manager of the EU Horizon 2020 Marie-Skłodowska-Curie Research Cluster ArcInTex on the subject of textile architectures at building scale.
-He is a member of the DFG network "Adaptive reinforcement of geometrically complex cement-bound shaped bodies" and part of the newly created interdisciplinary working community "Additive Fabrication" (Berlin University of the Arts, Technische Universität Berlin, Fraunhofer Institute and others).
+From 2015 to 2019, Palz was project manager of the EU Horizon 2020 Marie-Skłodowska-Curie Research Cluster ArcInTex on the subject of textile architectures at building scale.